bm4cs/papers/git-cheatsheet/paper.md

 # diff

+Compare the contents of a file to an earlier revision.

 `diff HEAD^ HEAD Kerbal.java` to previous

+`diff HEAD^^ HEAD Kerbal.java` to 2 commits back

-`diff 957...
-HEAD Kerbal.java` to specific commit
+`diff deadb33f HEAD -- Kerbal.java` to specific commit

 `difftool HEAD~4 Kerbl.java` to 4 revs ago in GUI